CrowdStrike/crimson-falcon/docs/IntelApi.md

 end

 api_instance = Falcon::IntelApi.new
-opts = {
-  id: 'id_example', # String | The actor ID(derived from the actor's name) for which to retrieve a list of attacks, for example: fancy-bear.
-Only one value is allowed
+id = 'id_example' # String | The actor ID(derived from the actor's name) for which to retrieve a list of attacks.
-  ids: ['inner_example'] # Array<String> | The actor ID(derived from the actor's name) for which to retrieve a list of attacks, for example: fancy-bear.
-Multiple values are allowed
-}

 begin
-  # Gets MITRE tactics and techniques for the given actor, returning concatenation of id and tactic and technique ids, example: fancy-bear_TA0011_T1071
+  # Gets MITRE tactics and techniques for the given actor
-  result = api_instance.query_mitre_attacks(opts)
-  p result
+  api_instance.query_mitre_attacks(id)
 rescue Falcon::ApiError => e
   puts "Error when calling IntelApi->query_mitre_attacks: #{e}" end